 Each day this wall becomes the scenography for a live performance of the score, enacted by living, prerecorded, and inanimate elements.
 These include a dancer who attempts to repair her body and prolong time; an actor who strives for anatomical perfection only to stagnate; a narrator who ruminates on failing nervous systems, financial centers; and a celebrity under attack because of #MeToo shame.
 Disembodied voices call out “Mother” repeatedly, while Ivanka Trump narrates her capacity to “architect” her life, work, and children.
 Alongside, there is the sound of the dancer, sniffling and gasping, as she’s suffering from a head cold.
 A cellist plays to the tune of shame, repeating a Netflix theme song, and a stainless-steel drinking fountain runs perpetually.
 Disconnected from a public water line and recirculating its own supply of overly chlorinated, poisonous water, the fountain is cleaning itself to death.
 Each of these elements, drawn out from the score, occurs in the gallery according to its own duration, repertoire, and speed.
 Once a day, for an hour, all the elements collide.

 At once an installation, an instruction, and a live performance, DEAD TIME takes its name from the cinematic technique temps morts (lit. “dead time”), in which the camera is left running to film unplanned and unscripted occurrences.
-These seemingly “dead” moments may, in fact, be brimming with life.
-Living and nonliving elements overlap, dancers collapse into inertia, repetitive and monotonous sounds penetrate the space, overlooked details become legible, scenes are inactive and empty, yet captivating.
+These seemingly “dead” moments may, in fact, be vibrating with life.
+Living and nonliving elements overlap and entangle, dancers collapse into inertia, repetitive and monotonous sounds penetrate the space, overlooked details become legible, scenes are inactive and empty, yet captivating.
 Here, hidden and disavowed temporalities arrive, providing an alternative to how neoliberalism and corporate capitalism aim to manage, monetize, and control all life, which DEAD TIME as a whole reflects on, stages, and resists.

 From April 22 through April 28, performances will occur daily 3:30–4:30, with one additional performance on Thursday, April 25, 6:30–7:30.
 Space is limited for these performances, and registration is required.